bgoonz/web-dev-notes-resource-site/2-content/Projects/aws-s3-pern-demo-master/README.md

 #### Create your AWS User and Bucket

-Navigate to [https://s3.console.aws.amazon.com/s3/home?region=us-east-1](https://s3.console.aws.amazon.com/s3/home?region=us-east-1) click on “create bucket”, enter a name, choose a region, and leave all other options as default.
+Navigate to [https://s3.console.aws.amazon.com/s3/home?region=us-east-1](https://s3.console.aws.amazon.com/s3/home?region=us-east-1) click on "create bucket", enter a name, choose a region, and leave all other options as default.

 Head to [https://console.aws.amazon.com/iam/home?#/users](https://console.aws.amazon.com/iam/home?#/users) to create a new user.
 Name the user whatever you like.
 Give the user `Programmatic access`.
 Proceed to the next step.
 Now you need to set up the security policy for your new user.
 This is how they will be allowed to connect.
 Click 'Attach existing policies directly' and then 'Create Policy'.
 This will open up a new tab.